What is cholesterol and how can you reduce it

 A great deal of our daily requirement for water is used for digestion and the elimination of waste products from the body.

-“Drinking at least 2 litres, or 6-8 glasses a day is important not only to help stay well hydrated, but also help to prevent constipation, which is one of the first symptoms of habitual dehydration”, says Raj.
+Drinking around 1.5 – 2 litres a day is important not only to help stay well hydrated, but also help to prevent constipation, which is one of the first symptoms of habitual dehydration.

-“Many of us may exist in a semi-dehydrated state, which can often lead to niggling health problems that we might not realise are connected, such as indigestion, bloating, irregular bowel movements, as well as headaches and lack of concentration.
-The key to staying hydrated is to drink little and often throughout the day.”
+Many of us may exist in a semi-dehydrated state, which can often lead to niggling health problems that we might not realise are connected, such as indigestion, bloating, irregular bowel movements, as well as headaches and lack of concentration.
+The key to staying hydrated is to drink little and often throughout the day.

 Rice

-While not everyone needs to avoid gluten, some may benefit by choosing non-gluten cereal grains like rice more often, as these are more easily digested and gentler on the gut.
+While not everyone needs to avoid gluten, some may benefit by choosing non-gluten cereal grains like brown rice more often, as these are more easily digested and gentler on the gut.

 Ginger

 There are many health benefits associated with ginger.
-Compounds called gingerols have anti-inflammatory properties4, helping reduce pain in conditions such as arthritis.
+Compounds called gingerols have anti-inflammatory properties,4 helping reduce pain in conditions such as arthritis.

 Pears